Dementia 13: Filming

 Principal photography on Dementia 13 began on September 10, 1962 at Ardmore Studios in Bray, Ireland, under the working title "Dementia".
+Howth Castle, located in the Dublin suburb of Howth, depicted the fictitious "Castle Haloran" in the film.

 During filming, Coppola kept Corman updated on the status of the production in letters that promised much sex and violence would appear in the film, "enough to make people sick".
 Coppola was left entirely on his own while directing the film, without interference of any kind from Corman.
 When the completed film was shown to him, Corman stormed out of the screening room and demanded that several changes be made, changes that Coppola did not agree with.
 According to Coppola, Corman "insisted on dubbing the picture the way he wanted it, adding voiceovers to simplify some of the scenes.
 Worse, he wanted extra violence added, another axe murder at least..."
 Jack Hill (credited as "second unit director") was later hired by Corman to shoot some brief sequences featuring actor Karl Schanzer as a comical poacher, who is beheaded by the murderer.